 Feature K-Adding Inflections and Compound Words

-Feature K (if you follow Word Journeys) is focused on doubling and e-drop with “ed” and “ing”.
+Feature K (if you follow Word Journeys) focuses on doubling and e-drop with “ed” and “ing”.
 Doubling and e-drop need attention in the case of endings (ed, ing, ly).
 Students need to be able to identify base words or root words readily and examine the vowel patterns in them in order to make decisions about doubling (i.e. mop is the base of mopped, that mope is the base of moped).
-With words ending in e, the letter e is dropped off of the baseword only when the suffix being added begins with a vowel (ed and ing).
+With words ending in e, the letter drops off of the baseword ONLY when the suffix being added begins with a vowel (ed and ing).

 Sample sorts for this feature include these options:

 - –ed inflected forms on the basis of sound (ex: walked “t”, handed “ed”, combed “d”)

 - Words ending in –ing or –ed into two groups on the basis of whether they double or not (ex: reading, sailing, hopping, skipping).
 Sort by vowel sound or number of vowels in middle.

 - Short vowel words that end in a single consonant versus a consonant pair (ex: pad / cast, sit / wish, fit / find).
 Sort their inflected forms fitting and finding.

 - Root words that end in E and Y with inflected forms (make/making, cry/crying/cried).
 Compare with other vowel forms (look, mail).